angelcervera/akka-gRPC-persistence-example/README.md

 - *akka.grpc.client.example.api.CounterService.port* = Server port.
   Default 8080

-Three different behaviors depending of the number of parameters:
+Three different behaviors depending on the number of parameters:
 - No parameters: Return the counter and the number of events generated.
 - One parameter: Increment the counter X times.
-- Two parameters: Execute the previous one as stream, calling the service one time every value in the range.
+- Two parameters: Execute the previous one as a stream, calling the service one time every value in the range.

 Increment 10 with defaults